Table of Contents

 a.
 Improper Leveling of the Instrument

-Certain errors may arise on account of the careless or improper levelling of the instrument.
+Certain errors may arise on account of the careless or improper leveling of the instrument.
 Proper care must be taken to prevent such errors.

 b.
 Non-Centralization of Bubble while Taking the Reading

-When the bubble is not at the centre while taking the reading; errors may occur.
+When the bubble is not at the center while taking the reading; errors may occur.

-It is one of the common types of error in levelling.
+It is one of the common types of error in leveling.
 To prevent such an error, the position of the bubble must be checked every time before the reading is taken.

 c.
 Inefficient Removal of the Parallax